-The Associate Technology Coordinator's duties include:
+The Associate Technology Coordinator:

-- 1. Assisting the annual conference co-chairs and the ABC HQ staff (Executive Director and Business Manager) by - a.
+- 1. Assists the annual conference co-chairs and the ABC HQ staff (Executive Director and Business Manager) by - a.
 Overseeing all virtual sessions during the annual international conference. - b.
 Serving as the primary contact for Audio/Visual support. - 2.
-Offering support during the year for certain key committees, specifically the Teaching and the Diversity and Inclusion (D & I) Committee in posting and disseminating information that is related to the conference and / or furthers the teaching and outreach missions of the association. - 3.
-Assisting the Communications and Technology Coordinator and the ABC HQ staff by - a.
+Offers support during the year for certain key committees, specifically the Teaching and the Diversity, Equity and Inclusion (DEI) Committees in posting and disseminating information that is related to the conference/furthers the teaching and outreach missions of the association. - 3.
+Assists the Communications and Technology Coordinator and the ABC HQ staff by - a.
 Managing the user/member experience of businesscommunication.org and the underlying Association Management Software (AMS). - b.
 Managing the technologies and applications associated with the ABC website including coordination of the integration of the website (businesscommunication.org) and other applications or software. - c.
 Researching and managing the implementation of software and applications to meet the Association's strategic goals. - 4.
-Serving as a member of the Technology Committee.
+Serves as a member of the Technology Committee.